Online PhD Programs in Integrative Medicine

 Integrative medicine online fellowship programs are more often available through a Doctor of Medicine degree program or a residency fellowships program.
 It is rare to find such a program at the Ph.D. level and even more rare to see it available online.

-Doctor of Philosophy (Ph.D.) programs in integrative medicine are rare, and even more rarely offered in an online format.
+Doctor of Philosophy (Ph.D.) programs in integrative medicine are rare to begin with, and they're seldom offered in an online format.
+Even in online programs, in-person residency periods are required.
 This article looks at the University of Arizona's online program in detail.

 To become a physician, one must earn a Medical Doctor (M.D.) or Doctor of Osteopathy (D.O.) degree from an accredited U.S. medical school, then earn professional licensure.
 The specific requirements for licensure vary by state, so check for state-specific requirements before choosing an educational program.

 Those interested in pursuing a doctoral-level degree program in alternative and complementary medicine might consider an on-campus Doctor of Naturopathy (N.D.) degree program.
 According to the Association of Accredited Naturopathic Medical Colleges (AANMC), such programs are unavailable online due to the nature of the field of study.
 The AANMC reports naturopathic physicians must be licensed in 15 U.S. states, the District of Columbia and certain U.S. territories; check state-specific requirements.

 Overview of University of Arizona's Integrative Medicine Fellowship Program

 This fellowship program is designed specifically for working professionals, such as a nurses, physicians or physician's assistants.
 The program is designed to advance students' knowledge of natural medicine and the integration of natural disease prevention with Western medicine principles of diagnosis and treatment.
 Students learn about the importance of exercise, nutrition, herbal medicine and relaxation in the prevention of health problems.